The Big Picture…

 But diffusion doesn’t just happen.
 Not all members of the social system are as eager to discover innovations.
 We’ve already called some early adopters.
 And there are 5 more types.
 But before we get there, we’ll find out that some members are innovator types and others imitators.

 Innovators and Imitators diffuse innovation

-Our first insight is from the work of Bass in the 1960s.
+Our first insight into how innovations diffuse across a network comes from the work of Bass in the 1960s.
 He found there are two types of people/organisations in a diffusion network.
 Some, the innovators, are eager and actively seek out and adopt innovations.
 Others act more passively, and we call them the imitators.
-Let’s split our network then into two, see Figure 3.

 (A quick confession: in this diagram, and later ones, I simplify things by pretending diffusion and time go from left to right across the network.
 In practice, the social system is more complicated).

 Bass created a diffusion model – a mathematical formula that predicts how diffusion will work.
 And it shows this split between innovators and imitators very nicely.
 His model states: